thachmpham/thachmpham.github.io/md/arp.md

 @enduml
 ```

+- `ns1` sends an ARP broadcast to `br0`.
+- `br0` forwards the request to `ns2`, `ns3`.
+- The IP address of `ns2` is different from the IP address in the request.
+So, it ignores.
+- The IP address of `ns3` matches the IP address specified in the request.
+So, it replies its MAC to `ns1`.

 ## 2.4.
 Manipulate ARP Cache
 ARP cache is a table stored in the memory of a device that maps IP addresses to MAC addresses.
 It stores the results of recent ARP requests to reduce repeated requests.